int19h/jbomohi/dict/landa/comments.md

 associated populations and territories etc., but it definitely works and provides the functionality and shade of separate meaning that we desire.

+## 2016-09-16T07:01:04Z — krtisfranks (comment 3053)

+Suggestions for a terbri for the standard, and for a note which could be included

+I suggest adding another terbri at the end of all of these suggestions which describes/specifies which ISO standard is actually being used.
+It could be just "{la} {ci} {pa} {xa} {xa}", or it could be "{la} {ci} {pa} {xa} {xa} {pi'e} {pa}", or "{la} {ci} {pa} {xa} {xa} {pi'e} {pa} {pi'e} .alfas, {pi'e} {re}" (this name is a non-precedential mock-up).
+Heck, it could even be a standard other than from ISO, although I know of none.

+It maybe should be noted in the notes (for this and other ISO zi'evla) that the code is not necessarily an actual 'full' or endonymous name for the subject (country in this case).
+It is not really a normal label or abbreviation; it is a code which is bijectively assigned to the country as a label, but not necessarily in normal usage (in English or the native language).
+Few people walk around calling their country intentionally by its ISO code (unless it happens to match other common abbreviations or labels).